The Perfect Balance of a Persimmon

 The more I’ve studied persimmons, the more I’ve fallen in love with their form.
 The color alone feels like a million shades of orange in one: red-orange, soft golden yellow, turmeric, pumpkin orange...I could go on.

 There’s this built-in harmony, a subtle understated geometry that feels both designed and natural.
-It reminds me that nature has its own order, its own rhythms and systems that we can rely on.
+It reminds me that nature has its own order, rhythms and systems that we can rely on.

 ——> One of my illustrations with a message I wrote on top.
 I have no idea if anyone has said this but this came to me.